OpeAmodu/my_INFO550_repo/README.md

 The Dockerfile contains instructions that helps to build a docker image

+The package_install.R scripts helps to install packages needed for the code to run in R.

+Once the image is built, the packages will install automatically into the docker container

 ## Executing Code
 To produce the html report, run the following bash command to build a docker image on your machine.
 Please note that you will need wsl2 and docker to build image.